Skip to main contentSkip to footer content

 What is the Timbuctoo Institute?

-The Timbuctoo Institute, founded in 2023, is a summer interdisciplinary program hosting high school sophomores and juniors from systemically marginalized communities.
-From Brooklyn to the Hudson Valley to Syracuse to the Adirondacks, students explore climate science through a lens of environmental and social justice while learning about academic and professional career opportunities in these fields and at their intersections.
+The Timbuctoo Institute, founded in 2023, is a summer interdisciplinary program hosting high school students from systemically marginalized communities.
+Students explore climate science through a lens of environmental and social justice while learning about academic and professional career opportunities in these fields and at their intersections.

 What does the schedule look like?

-For staff members, Timbuctoo runs from June 1st to August 14th.
+For staff members, the Brooklyn program runs from June 15th to August 14th.
 The month of June is dedicated to training and follows the weekly schedule below.

-- Week 1: Program overview and structure, staff roles and responsibilities, first aid, equipment handling – Syracuse, NY
+• Week 1: Program overview and structure, staff roles and responsibilities, training modules, certifications

-- Week 2: Program run through week 1 – Start in Brooklyn, visit Kingston, Syracuse
+• Week 2: Program run through week 1

 How do I apply to work for the institute?